 Patek production is so detailed that it takes nine months to make its most basic watches, and more than two years to produce some of the more complicated timepieces.
 Meanwhile, demand is growing around the world.

 Some Patek Philippe watches are so sought-after that buyers must submit to an application process to demonstrate that they are sufficiently high-calibre collectors.
-(Alternatively, you could call the Christie’s Watch Department to acquire one in a private sale the following day.)
+(Alternatively, you could call our Watch department to discuss acquiring one through Christie’s Private Sales.)

 Patek Philippe resale value trumps that of all other makers, whether vintage or modern.
 Watches completed for Patek’s 175th anniversary collection are already trading on the secondary market for extraordinary